SenseNet/sncom-resources/_posts/2020-01-18-time-is-money.md

 <img src="/img/posts/relativeCiAgentReport.png">
 </p>

-I really like when I have to do nothing, RelativeCiAgent do the 'dirty job' instead of me. 😁 Thank you for the authors and all the contributors!
+I really like it when I have nothing to do, RelativeCiAgent do the 'dirty work' for me. 😁 Thank you for the authors and all the contributors!

 We can also check the size during development as well.
 We just added a new line for the package.json:<br/>